| | | |

 • Oil (or butter) a large bowl.
 Gather the dough into a ball and place it in the oiled bowl.
 Turn the dough over so all sides are coated with oil.
 Cover the bowl with plastic wrap and let the dough rise for about 1 hour or until doubled.

-• Combine the baking soda with 10 cups of water in a large saucepan and stir to blend.
+• Combine the water and baking soda in a large saucepan and stir to blend.
 Just before the dough is finished proofing, bring the water and soda mixture to a boil.

 • Cut the dough into 4 or 5 portions and roll them to make thick ropes.
 Cut the ropes into 1-inch lengths.
 Place them on the parchment paper-lined baking sheets.